vvylym/flow-raft/docs/notes/003-transition-validation.md

 9. **Error Context Chains**: Consider error context chains that preserve the full history of errors through state transitions, not just the most recent.

 10. **Validation Macros**: Consider macros or derive attributes to automatically generate validation logic for common patterns (e.g., dependency checking).

+---

+## Implementation Status

+✅ **Fully Implemented** - All design decisions were implemented as described:

+- **Two-Layer Validation**: Compile-time (phantom types) + runtime (business rules)
+- **Distributed Validation**: Each transition method validates its own preconditions
+- **Error Types**: `TaskError` and `WorkflowError` with descriptive variants
+- **Error Preservation**: Error messages preserved during cancellation
+- **Result Types**: All transitions return `Result` for recoverable errors
+- **Parallel Validation**: Rayon used for parallel prerequisite checking

+The validation system has been thoroughly tested with 192 passing tests covering edge cases and error scenarios.